TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-With the valid `JWT` token in place, we are now authenticated as the `admin` user and can access restricted areas of the application.
+With the valid `JWT` token in place, we can now access the `/home` path as admin user and access restricted areas of the application.

 <br />